-Hello - Thank you for visiting my page.
-My name is Jacqueline and I have over 20 years of experience helping people through psychotherapy and counselling.
-I am registered with UKCP and BACP and offer a safe and confidential space to help you work through life's challenges in a safe, confidential, creative and meaningful way.
+Hello and thank you for visiting my page.
+My name is Jackie and I have over 20 years' experience helping people with anxiety, depression and more through psychotherapy and counselling.
+I am registered with UKCP and BACP, and offer a safe and confidential space to help you work through life's challenges in a creative and meaningful way.

 The people who come to see me experience a wide range of concerns, including: